 = daisy_text_area(name: "textarea_ghost_bg", id: "textarea_ghost_bg", css: "textarea-ghost")

-Text areas can be disabled using the disabled
+Text areas can be disabled using the disabled attribute.

-Text areas can be set to read-only using the readonly
+Text areas can be set to read-only using the readonly attribute, allowing users to see but not edit the content.

-Text areas can be marked as required using the required
+Text areas can be marked as required using the required attribute.

 The built-in Form Builder extension provides an easy way to use text areas in your forms by extracting the name and ID attributes from the form object and attributes.